Community Arts Initiative

 The Community Arts Initiative allows the Museum to serve as an art and cultural resource within Boston-area communities.
-Working with ten community organizations, the Community Arts Initiative introduces youth to the Museum's collections and the art-making process, while also helping them understand how art can be an important part of their lives.
+Now working with ten community organizations, the Community Arts Initiative introduces youth to the Museum’s collections and the art-making process, while also helping them understand how art can be an important part of their lives.

-Currently, the MFA partners with ten community organizations including five Boys & Girls Clubs of Boston located in Blue Hill, Charlestown, Chelsea, Roxbury, and South Boston; Paul R. McLaughlin Youth Center, Boys and Girls Club of Dorchester; West End House Boys & Girls Club of Allston-Brighton; United South End Settlement House (USES); Boston Chinatown Neighborhood Center (BCNC); and Vine Street Community Center.
+The MFA currently partners with ten community organizations including five Boys & Girls Clubs of Boston located in Blue Hill, Charlestown, Chelsea, Roxbury, and South Boston; Paul R. McLaughlin Youth Center, Boys and Girls Club of Dorchester; West End House Boys & Girls Club of Allston-Brighton; United South End Settlement House (USES); Boston Chinatown Neighborhood Center (BCNC); and Vine Street Community Center.

 The Artist Project is a collaboration between an experienced artist, the Museum of Fine Arts, and ten after-school community organizations in the Boston area.
-The program is designed to engage children in the art-making process under the guidance of an artist.
+The program is designed to engage children in the art-making process under the guidance of a lead artist.

 Learn more about the Artist Project